FHIR/fhir-test-cases/tx/readme.txt

 The simplest way to execute these is to use the java validator:

 java -jar {validator} -txtests -source {root folder for this repo} -tx {server to test}

+Note that the test cases are in R5 format, and these are authoritative.
+But since most users are interested in the tests in R4 format, a copy of the test cases are also maintained in /R4 in R4 format for perusal of the tests in R4